 Always know that accepting rejection can be hard.
-But when you start hunting for a job, you should always be mentally prepared for dealing with rejection in a job interview.
+But when you start your job search, you should always be mentally prepared for dealing with rejection in a job interview.
 The main challenge is to deal with rejection in an interview as a positive experience rather than a negative one.

-The dreadful rejection call, letter or text has been something that every working person has faced at least once in their life.
+The dreadful rejection email, phone call, letter or text has been something that every working person has faced at least once in their life.
 A lot of times, you have the feeling that you performed exceptionally in an interview.
 You wait for a positive outcome, but it turns out to be contrary to what you anticipated.
 Such situations can be hard to handle and accept.
-But once you learn how to deal with such situations, the end results can be stupendous.

 The Mistakes People Make After Being Rejected

 The human tendency is that we react more to the negative events of our life compared to the positive ones.
 Therefore, to feel pessimistic about rejection after a job interview is the most natural feeling.
-The problem starts when you continue to ponder upon the refusal instead of trying to deal with rejection in an interview.
 The truth is, if you did reach the interview stage, it means you were already better than a lot of other applicants.

 Relying on one particular job and pinning all your hopes to it is one of the biggest mistakes people make.
-Never think that a specific job is a perfect fit for you because then coping with rejection after the interview becomes very difficult.
 Always keep alternative options ready for yourself, and not rely on one single job opening.

 Adding To The Past

 When we deal with rejection in an interview, we tend to think about things that can make situations worse.
-We think about all the times we face failure, bringing our past in the way.
 Instead of pondering upon the rejections that you faced, you should ponder upon all the positive feedback and comments.
-This will keep your spirits high instead of feeling depressed.

 When you blame yourself instead of being positive while dealing with rejection in a job interview, you cause a lot of harm to your self-growth.
 Do not consider yourself unworthy in case you are rejected in multiple job interviews.
-Do not think that you are the problem.
 Focus on your strengths, work on your weaknesses.
-Be more passionate than you have ever been for an interview.
+Do not take the rejection personally.

 Things To Learn From A Rejection in Job Interview

 Have the courage to be flexible and accept change.
 Your mindset will help you a lot to reach your goal.
-Obstacles are meant to be crossed.
-One should not be afraid of them.
 You should make sure to always be constructive and not dull.
-After the rejection, work harder and learn from each interview.
+After the interview rejection, work harder and learn from each interview.

 Re-Consider Your Choices